alirabeea/simple-calendar/README.md

 # simple-calendar

-This is a simple calendar made with HTML, CSS, and Javascript.
+This is a simple calendar made with HTML, CSS, and Javascript for practice.